 After your organization’s Sourcing Bot is configured, it becomes a member of your sourcing team, an additional team member that works within your sourcing process to quickly source new rates.
 Your Sourcing Bot facilitates rate requests and approvals, contacts suppliers, monitors bidding, makes award recommendations, and updates your rate cards.
 However, a Sourcing Bot is not completely independent and requires human input and decision-making from your sourcing team.

-There are two primary human user roles in Sourcing Automation: requesters and approvers.
-Requesters and approvers perform different functions, have different account permissions and access, and interact with the Sourcing Bot at different stages of the Sourcing Automation process.
+There are two primary human user roles in Autonomous Sourcing: requesters and approvers.
+Requesters and approvers perform different functions, have different account permissions and access, and interact with the Sourcing Bot at different stages of the Autonomous Sourcing process.

 An approver can perform any task that a requester can.
 Depending on your team setup and sourcing process, approvers in your organization may also perform the function of a requester.

 A requester is a user in your organization who searches and requests rates using the Rate Finder in Fulfillment Optimizer.
 Requesters begin the Autonomous Sourcing process by requesting new rates, which launches the Sourcing Bot into action.

 Figure 1 provides a high-level overview of the typical requester workflow.

 - On the Fulfillment Optimizer page, open the Rate Finder and enter the required origin and destination.

 - Select the items you want to search for or request rates for.